Test Reports allows you to view all your test results in a convenient way.

 You can run both UI tests and unit tests on Bitrise and with Test Reports, you can view the results of the different test types on the same page.

 Test Reports can read and display test results that are in either of two formats:

-You can use Test Reports with four of our testing Steps:
+You can use Test Reports with five of our testing Steps by default:

 These Steps will run the tests defined in your repository and then store the output in an Environment Variable.
 The Deploy to Bitrise.io Step will do the rest: it can read the results and send it to Test Reports.

 Configuring Test Reports ⚓